When I first heard about the event loop, the concept kind of made sense.

 Get Lesson 1 now 👇🏼

-You'll also get tips on building scalable Node.js applications about once a month.
+You'll also get tips on building scalable Node.js applications about twice a month.
 I respect your email privacy.
 Unsubscribe any time.